310mc/https-310mc.github.io-tl/source/_posts/climax/anxiety_and_silence.md

 I see that Anzu-Anego’s with you, too.
 Ah— Did you come to ask if we’re planning to participate in the Repayment Festival?
 {% endbubble %}

-{% bubble Shinobu v2 %}
+{% bubble Shinobu serious %}
 Whoa, you’re even getting better at guessing… For real, Tetora-kun, what happened to you?
 {% endbubble %}

-{% bubble Tetora v2 %}
+{% bubble Tetora smilesoft %}
 Ahaha.
 Well, I just thought that it’s time I graduate from being a spoiled kid.

+Anyways, ossu — thank you for checking on us… Anzu-Anego.
 {% endbubble %}

 {% bubble Tetora awkward %}
-Anyways, ossu — thank you for checking on us… Anzu-Anego.

 I’m sorry to say this after you came all the way here to the dojo, but… Ryuseitai isn’t in the proper condition to perform unit activities right now.

 We’ll have to withdraw from participating in the Repayment Festival.
 It’s ‘cuz of our own personal reasons, but — I’m really sorry…